-How to make a healthy breakfast cookie recipe super soft and crunchy with oatmeal, seeds, and chocolate chips.
+How to make these almond butter oatmeal cookie recipe super soft and crunchy with oatmeal, seeds, and chocolate chips.
 This recipe is incredibly easy to make at home and these cookies are delicious and not just for breakfast, they are a perfect healthy snack any time of the day.

-These healthy breakfast cookies are delicious with a chewy and soft texture in the center with a crunchy edge, made with only healthy and natural ingredients, perfect to satisfy a craving without feeling guilty.
+These almond butter oatmeal cookies are delicious with a chewy and soft texture in the center with a crunchy edge, made with only healthy and natural ingredients, perfect to satisfy a craving without feeling guilty.

 If you love cookies and are looking for a healthy and flavorful recipe, then you must try these healthy cookies made with oatmeal, almond butter and delicious seeds.

-This recipe is very easy to make at home with simple and natural ingredients, such as rolled oats, wholemeal flour, almond butter or peanut butter, coconut sugar, dark chocolate chips, and a mix of tasty seeds.
+This easy recipe to make at home with simple ingredients, such as rolled oats, wholemeal flour, almond butter or peanut butter, coconut sugar, dark chocolate chips, and a mix of tasty seeds.

 Make these healthy oatmeal breakfast cookies at home, they are really perfect for breakfast, for your healthy snacks, or just for your little cravings during the day.